cagov/innovation-hub.ca.gov/docs/pages/content-design/odi-style-guide.md

 description: How ODI keeps our writing consistent, including the reasons for our choices
 ---

-These are the Office of Data and Innovation’s conventions and standard terms for writing.
-Our [content design principles](/content-design/principles/) provide general guidance in how to write well.
+<p class="text-lead">These are the Office of Data and Innovation’s conventions and standard terms for writing.
+Our <a href="/content-design/principles/">content design principles</a> provide general guidance in how to write well.</p>

 ## Capitalization